Toriality/my-devlog/readme.md

 </details>

+## DevLog #23 - 22.04.2023

+Hello everybody!
+I have recently developed new functions that enable users to download missions and projects in a .zip file format.

+With the updated download route for projects, users can now download a .zip file containing all the contents of the project, including the missions, SD folders, modloader folder, and an automatically generated readme.txt file with instructions on how to install the project.

+Now, when downloading a mission, the default behavior is to download only the DYOM1.dat file containing the mission.
+However, users can also customize their download by including queries on the URL.
+For instance, by adding `?shouldDownloadSD` to the URL, a .zip file containing the mission and its respective SD folder will be generated.
+Similarly, adding `?shouldDownloadMods` will create a .zip file containing the mission and the modloader folder of the project it belongs to.
+You  can use these queries together to create a .zip file containing both mods and sd folders.

+Users can also specify the slot of the mission they wish to download using the `?slot` query.
+By default, the slot is set to 1, but users can modify this to any number they want.
+For example, adding `?slot=2` will rename the file to DYOM2.dat.

+I have also cleaned up the code a little bit by deleting comments and old functions.
+I look forward to sharing more updates soon :smile:

 ## DevLog #22 - 20.04.2023

 In the last few days I've managed to make some progress on the server, it's not much, but I feel that today things have started to move faster and that the structure is starting to have a level of organization and functionality that pleases me greatly.
 I believe that in a few days a large part of what I considered "finished but only very basic" can now be considered finished and feature complete.